 The Australian Grand Prix itself was all-new for 1996.
 With the race, which had actually bookended the 1995 season, now the season opener.
 The city of Adelaide, which had hosted the event from 1985 onwards, was out, with the race instead to be held around Melbourne’s Albert Park.

-What few expected though was to see Formula One newcomer Jacques Villeneuve top the timesheets, becoming just the third man to take pole on their Formula One debut.
+What few expected though was to see Formula 1 newcomer Jacques Villeneuve top the timesheets, becoming just the third man to take pole on their F1 debut.
 While the French-Canadian had racked up around 9,000km of testing prior to the season opener, few suspected that he would trouble Damon Hill so early in the season.
 In fact, Villeneuve would prove to be the Briton’s closer challenger throughout the year.

-On race day, the Tyrrell’s became the first casualties of the new starting procedure, with both Mika Salo and Ukyo Katayama left on the grid as the five red lights went out.
-At the front there were no such troubles for Villeneuve, as the French-Canadian converted pole to lead through turn one, as behind him first Irvine and then Schumacher swamped Hill, the first of a number of poor starts for the Briton in 1996.
+On race day, the Tyrrells became the first casualties of the new starting procedure, with both Mika Salo and Ukyo Katayama left on the grid as the five red lights went out.
+At the front there were no such troubles for Villeneuve, as the French-Canadian converted pole to lead through Turn 1, as behind him first Irvine and then Schumacher swamped Hill, the first of a number of poor starts for the Briton in 1996.

-While the leaders safely filed through turn three, carnage ensued behind, as David Coulthard jinked across the track to avoid Oliver Panis’ Ligier.
-The Scot, in doing so, started a concertina effect, that ended with Martin Brundle launching his Jordan over the rear of the unsighted McLaren, as well as Johnny Herbet’s Sauber.
+While the leaders safely filed through Turn 3, carnage ensued behind, as Coulthard jinked across the track to avoid Panis’ Ligier.
+The Scot, in doing so, started a concertina effect, that ended with Martin Brundle launching his Jordan over the rear of the unsighted McLaren, as well as Johnny Herbert’s Sauber.
 The Jordan speared through the air, landing upside down against the retaining wall, the rear of the car, with engine attached breaking clear of the monocoque.

-Villeneuve would lead unchallenged until his first stop on lap 29, a slow stop by Williams of 17 seconds dropping him to second.
-Hill would pit for fuel and fresh rubber two laps later, and despite an even slower stop of 18.5 seconds would beat Villeneuve to turn one.
-But the French-Canadian was not finished yet, making use of his warmer tyres to pull of an audacious pass around the outside of Hill through turn four.
-A slide across the grass at turn one for Villeneuve a lap later almost handed the lead back to Hill, but the Briton could not find a way past his new team-mate.
+Villeneuve would lead unchallenged until his first stop on lap 29, with a slow stop by Williams of 17 seconds dropping him to second.
+Hill would pit for fuel and fresh rubber two laps later, and despite an even slower stop of 18.5 seconds would beat Villeneuve to Turn 1.
+But the French-Canadian was unfazed, making use of his warmer tyres to pull of an audacious pass around the outside of Hill through Turn 4.
+A slide across the grass at Turn 1 for Villeneuve a lap later almost handed the lead back to Hill, but the Briton could not find a way past his new team-mate.

 Villeneuve seemed poised to pull off a fairytale debut win, but ultimately it was not to be.
-The French-Canadian was leaking oil, made clear by the stained look of Hill’s closely following car, and on lap 53, on the third time of asking from Patrick Head, Jacques allowed Hill to pass for the lead into turn three, a lead that he would not relinquish.
+The French-Canadian was leaking oil, made clear by the stained look of Hill’s closely following car, and on lap 53, on the third time of asking from Patrick Head, Jacques allowed Hill to pass for the lead into Turn 3, a lead that he would not relinquish.

-Hill wrapped up back-to-back Australian Grand Prix wins, and in doing so equalled his fathers record of 14 wins.
+Hill wrapped up back-to-back Australian Grand Prix wins, and in doing so equalled his fathers record of 14 victories.
 While Villeneuve ended a bittersweet day in second, securing a 1-2 for Williams.

-Michael Schumacher, in his first race for Ferrari, had a weekend to forget, having qualified just fourth, seventh tenths adrift of Villeneuve, and behind new team-mate Eddie Irvine, the German’s weekend ultimately ended on lap 32 after a brakes issue caused him to run straight on at turn three, following a lengthy pitstop.
+Michael Schumacher, in his first race for Ferrari, had a weekend to forget, having qualified just fourth, seventh tenths adrift of Villeneuve, and behind new team-mate Eddie Irvine.
+The German’s weekend ultimately ended on lap 32 after a brakes issue caused him to run straight on at Turn 3, following a lengthy pitstop.
 The double champion had been running third behind Villeneuve and Hill, keeping in touch with the Williams pair early in the race, albeit running a two stop strategy.